lvaz/gedit3-custom-indent/README.md

 -----

 The plugin manages indentation settings for your gedit.
-If you want to use this plugin, then you should not set indentation settings using the standard way, but only with this plugin.
-To set indent settings, just open the configuration dialog under Edit -> Preferences -> Plugins -> Custom Indent -> Preferences and select the languages you which to change indent settings.
+If you want to use this plugin, then you should not set indentation settings from the preferences window, but only with this plugin.
+To set indentation settings, just open the configuration dialog under Edit -> Preferences -> Plugins -> Custom Indent -> Preferences and select the languages from you which to change the indentation settings.
-All settings are automatically applied once set.
+All settings are automatically applied to all documents once set.
 Finally, the plugin saves all settings to a file named settings.pkl under the plugin directory.
 For some reason, if the plugin does not initialize because the settings file is corrupted, you should delete it.

 License